MaSVF-Wiki/masvf-sandbox/README.md

 Use double brackets to make links, like to [[AnotherPage]].

-If you want more information, see [MaSVF Wiki](https://gracious-joliot-c42220.netlify.app/)
+If you want more information, see [Massive Wiki](https://gracious-joliot-c42220.netlify.app/)

 This wiki is centralized at [github:/massive-wiki/massive-sandbox](https://github.com/massive-wiki/massive-sandbox/).